-Jessica Jabroux brings 12 years of experience in business consulting and senior-level marketing for skills development programs and professional assessments (Wiley CrossKnowledge SaaS – US$34M annual revenue; Wiley – US$1.873B annual revenue).
+Jessica Jabroux blends both American and European business perspectives to provide unique insights to clients.
+Her career includes 12 years in business consulting and senior-level marketing for skills development programs and professional assessments (CrossKnowledge SaaS – US$34M annual revenue; John Wiley & Sons – US$1.873B annual revenue).
 She led strategies across North America, Brazil, France, DACH, Benelux, Nordics and the UK, turning complex offerings into engaging customer-focused narratives.

 While at Wiley, Jessica leveraged her BA in Psychology to write hundreds of articles and ebooks on soft skills and team dynamics.
-When her marketing team adopted Agile practices, this became the springboard for Jessica to help other teams and organizations transform the way they work.
+Today, Jessica uses her skills and experience to help teams and organizations transform the way they work.

 Agile organizations are driven by their WHY, WHAT and HOW.
 Without a clear direction, the organization can quickly feel like a ship without a rudder.
 We can help leadership define the company’s North Star and communicate it clearly to the organization.
 What is the company’s mission?
 Who are the company’s Ideal Customer Profiles (ICPs)?
 Do they have clear market insights and a solid go-to-market plan?
 Where in the market do they want to play?
 Does the company have Customer Personas*, and are they updated regularly including new ones created for potential new features and markets?
 Is everyone clear on the company’s short- and long-term strategic goals, and how each team must contribute to meet these goals?